fedir/fedir.github.com/_posts/2013-04-18-magento-installation-on-cheap-ovh-hosting.md

 You could check if the email is working by sending a password recovering email to yourself.

+### Tests time

+When all seems to be ready, make a tour over You store and if all is functional, switch the DNS from old production server to new one.

 ### References

 * https://www.ovh.com/fr/commande/kimsufi.cgi?hard=132sk1